 Therefore, because of a very confusing and unbelievable chemistry between Karenina and Vronsky in the film, one hardly feels any empathy, let alone sympathy, for Karenina’s troubles and her subsequent nervous breakdown, and in fact, feels great compassion for Karenina’s husband Alexei.
 In this way, Wright completely re-wrote ‘Anna Karenina’ as in the book it is Anna Karenina who we love so dearly, whose relationship with Vronsky we cherish and whose loss we mourn, and its Karenina’s husband who we see in a dark light.

 By focusing so intently on the glamorous representation of the Russian society in the 19th century, the director/scriptwriter has also missed other important details.
 For example, to induce further dramatisation, Vronsky’s relationship with Kitty should have been made more obvious and clearer.
 Moreover, it should have been made clear in the film that Vronsky never ‘got over’ such an amazing woman as Karenina, and even tried to commit suicide (the novel’s account of events).

 Overall, the film makes a huge impression, but not in the sense that a film of this kind should do.
-‘Anna Karenina’ impresses greatly with visuals, stunningly choreographed shots and scenes, beautiful costume designs and settings, contributing to its unique presentation.
-The film also tries to portray a passionate, emotional, dramatic, tragic love affair which ‘rocked a nation’ – I just didn’t believe a moment of it.
+‘Anna Karenina’ impresses greatly with visuals, stunningly-choreographed shots and scenes, and beautiful costume designs and settings, contributing to its unique presentation.
+The film also tries to portray a passionate, emotional, dramatic, tragic love affair which ‘rocked a nation’ – I just did not believe a moment of it.
 7/10

-Talking about Vronsky, someone similar to Ioan Gruffudd or Hugh Jackman would have seriously been better (if only they were a bit younger!):
+P.S.
+Talking about Vronsky, someone similar to Ioan Gruffudd or Hugh Jackman would have seriously been better in that role (if only they were a bit younger!):